storj/storj/docs/blueprints/reputation-store.md

 func (service *Service) TestingDisqualify(nodeID storj.NodeID) error
 func (service *Service) TestingSetState(state Info) error
 ```

+`DB` contains the low-level interface for the backing store.
+It is designed in a way so that we can implement a solution using any key-value store.
+For our initial solution, we plan to implement it using Cockroach.
+However, in the future we should be able to easily switch it out thanks to the simple interface.

 Here are some type definitions for the above.
 We should also move types such as `AuditHistory` and `AuditType` out of the `overlay` package and into the `reputation` package.